 Albert Einstein was once expelled from school for having poor grades.
 Dr. Seuss was rejected 27 times while pitching his first book to publishers.
-And it took Stephen King nearly 4 years to get his first story published.
+And it took Stephen King nearly four years to get his first story published.
 Infamous tales of rejection can be found everywhere, in all walks of life.

 What does this tell us?
 That rejection is a normal part of our existence.
 As we grow as people, most of us learn how to accept it, more or less.
 What differentiates us from one another, however, is how we choose to respond to rejection or failure.
-The way I see it, there are a handful of positive responses we can choose to pursue, such as:
+The way I see it, there are a handful of positive responses we can opt to pursue, such as: